Let me share one of my family’s favorite twists on a Bicolano classic.

 Instructions

-• Heat your cooking oil in a deep kawali or large pan over medium heat (350°F/175°C).
-When the oil is hot, add your minced garlic, ginger, and onions.
-This initial step of sautéing aromatics is called sangkutsa – let them cook until the onions turn translucent and the garlic becomes fragrant, about 3-4 minutes.
+- Heat oil in a deep pan over medium heat.
+Add your minced garlic, ginger, and onions.
+Cook until the onions become clear and you can smell the garlic, about 3-4 minutes.

 Tips from Lola’s Kitchen